kepano/obsidian-minimal/docs/Guides/Create a movie database.md

 To see all of the movies you saved in one place, create a new note called something like "Movie Gallery".

-At the top of your note copy/paste the following [[Helper classes]], only `cards` is necessary but the other [[Cards]] helpers provide nicer formatting for posters
+At the top of your note add the following [[Helper classes]], only `cards` is necessary but the other [[Cards]] helpers provide nicer formatting for posters

 ```
 ---
-cssclasses: cards, cards-cover, cards-2-3, table-max
+cssclasses:
+  - cards
+  - cards-cover
+  - cards-2-3
+  - table-max
 ---
 ```